 My top posts for 2015 — both on digital marketing versus traditional marketing — show the increased understanding that digital marketing isn’t just traditional marketing done through a different channel.

-Digital marketing is an entirely different animal all together.
+Digital marketing is an entirely different animal altogether.
 My top post, from a few years ago, represents one of the earliest examples showing 16 differences between social media and traditional media.

 Here are some major differences between the two: